The Importance of Vaccines and why we ALL need to be Vaccinated at some time

 future of the human species.
 Others are in experimental public health use, such

-as Ebola vaccines, or pilot implementation such as the RTS,S malaria vaccine,
+as Ebola vaccines, or pilot implementations such as the RTS,S malaria vaccine,

 and about 240 vaccine candidates are in development2 (Table 1).
 The US Centers